GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 * Purchasing and Checkout
 * Admin Controls

-During the project, I realised that some user stories did not fit the original user stories.
-So during production of the site, late additions were added to the list, you can notice that the numbers in the User Stories jump were they were added later on.
-This was challanging to make sure nothing was missed missed during development but having these user stories during testing made sure all the additional features and missed user stories were accounted for.
+During the project, I realised that some user stories were missing from the original user stories.
+So, during production of the site, late additions were added to the list, you can notice that the numbers in the User Stories jump where they were added later on.
+This was challenging to make sure nothing was missed during development but having these user stories during testing made sure all the additional features and missed user stories were accounted for.

-To find out more the performance of these user stories under test, please follow this link to <a href="https://github.com/GrantWils23/Portfolio-Project-5--Ecommerce-Applications/blob/main/tests/TESTS.md" target="_blank">TESTS.md</a> to the testing page and in the contents, go to <i>user story tests</i>.
+To find out more the performance of these user stories under test, please follow this link to <a href="https://github.com/GrantWils23/Portfolio-Project-5--Ecommerce-Applications/blob/main/tests/TESTS.md" target="_blank">TESTS.md</a> to the testing page and in the contents, go to *user story tests*.

 [Back to Top](<#contents>)

 ## Project Management

-To work along with the user stories that i created to help build the site, I used GitHubs's Project Board to manage my workflow.
+To work along with the user stories that I created to help build the site, I used GitHub’s Project Board to manage my workflow.
 The Kanban style work board is very useful when trying to implement a working Agile environment.
 This tool helped me break down the importance of time management and helped me track my progress.
-It's a super powerful tool, with the abiltity to add small notes and labels to items within the project board.
+It's a super powerful tool, with the ability to add small notes and labels to items within the project board.
 I found this helpful when it came to managing small problems that needed addressing.
 I often left a note and came back to it to make sure I ticked it off when I was done.
-Working with the Kanban method really helped me manage my work load and control the rate of my work. organizing things into small projects helped me identify what parts of the project I was going to address first.
+Working with the Kanban method really helped me manage my workload and control the rate of my work. organizing things into small projects helped me identify what parts of the project I was going to address first.

 As stated above in the user stories.
-The Kanban style board also helped with the additional user stories that were implemented during production.
-Though some features where created without being explicitly a requirement in a user story, when it came back to the Kanban board.
-I could quickly identify guide myself through the items that needed doing and could identify items that were already complete.
+The Kanban-style board also helped with the additional user stories that were implemented during production.
+Though some features were created without being explicitly a requirement in a user story when it came back to the Kanban board.
+I could quickly identify and guide myself through the items that needed doing and could identify items that were already complete.

-<a href="https://github.com/users/GrantWils23/projects/4"> Follow this link to the public project page in github</a>
+<a href="https://github.com/users/GrantWils23/projects/4"> Follow this link to the public project page in GitHub</a>

 ![image](https://user-images.githubusercontent.com/72948843/200688676-60bbf45a-9a46-4b59-be1a-c8c9983a935d.png)